Channel-Wise Mixed-Precision Quantization for Large Language Models: Experiments

 \subsection{Experiment Setup}

-\textbf{LLM Models and Datasets.} We perform our experiments on two models from the OPT family~\citep{zhang2022opt} (OPT-2.7B and OPT-6.7B) and two models from the LLaMA2 family~\citep{touvron2023llama} (LLaMA2-7B and LLaMA2-13B).
-The evaluation of the quantized models is based on perplexity across two language generation tasks, WikiText-2~\citep{merity2016wiki} and C4~\citep{raffel2020c4}, as perplexity is a widely recognized metric for assessing the LLM performance.
-For calibration, we follow previous works~\citep{chee2024quip,frantar2022gptq} and use a set of 128 randomly selected 2048-token segments from the C4 dataset, which contains generic text data from web crawls.
+\textbf{LLM Models and Datasets.} We perform our main experiments on two models from the OPT family~\citep{zhang2022opt} (OPT-2.7B and OPT-6.7B) and two models from the LLaMA2 family~\citep{touvron2023llama} (LLaMA2-7B and LLaMA2-13B).
+The evaluation of the quantized models is based on perplexity across two language generation tasks, WikiText-2~\citep{merity2016wiki} and C4~\citep{raffel2020c4}, as perplexity is a widely recognized metric for assessing the LLM's performance.
+For calibration, we follow previous works~\citep{chee2024quip,frantar2022gptq,kim2023squeezellm} and use a set of 128 randomly selected 2048-token segments from the C4 dataset, which contains generic text data from web crawls.
 This ensures consistency in comparison with baselines and avoids the use of task-specific data when quantizing other datasets.
-All experiments are implemented in PyTorch~\citep{paszke2019pytorch} and executed on two A6000 GPUs, with performance monitoring handled by the Torch CUDA profiler. we extend our evaluation in Appendix~\ref{sec:add} to include quantization results for other OPT models, scaling up to 30B parameters, as well as a newer model, LLaMA3-8B~\citep{llama3modelcard}.
-We further evaluate the domain-specific knowledge and problem-solving ability using MMLU~\citep{hendrycksmeasuring} in Appendix~\ref{sec:add}.
+Experiments in the main results are implemented in PyTorch~\citep{paszke2019pytorch} and executed on two A6000 GPUs, with performance monitoring handled by the Torch CUDA profiler.

-\textbf{Baselines.} We evaluate the proposed CMPQ against several post-training quantization methods that do not rely on backpropagation, including Round-to-Nearest (RTN), GPTQ~\citep{frantar2022gptq}, AWQ~\citep{lin2024awq}, and QuIP~\citep{chee2024quip}.
-Since these methods are specifically designed for integer bit-width quantization, we restrict the comparison to \{2, 3, 4\}-bit settings.
-Additionally, we compare CMPQ with a mixed-precision quantization method tailored for LLMs, LLM-MQ~\citep{li2023llm}, focusing on performance in fractional bit-width quantization.
-In Section~\ref{sec:sqz}, we extend the comparison to also include SqueezeLLM~\citep{kim2023squeezellm}, a state-of-the-art gradient-based method, and discuss the trade-offs between memory cost and quantization performance.
+We extend our evaluation to include quantization results for the other four OPT and LLaMA2 models, scaling up to 70B parameters, as well as a newer model, LLaMA3-8B~\citep{llama3modelcard}, with results presented in Appendix~\ref{sec:add}.
+We further evaluate commonsense QA benchmarks PIQA~\citep{bisk2020piqa} and HellaSwag~\citep{zellers2019hellaswag}, as well as in-context learning ability using MMLU~\citep{hendrycksmeasuring} in a few-shot setting.